 Tympanometry also measures the amount of space in the ear canal.
 If there is an open pressure equalization tube (PE tube) or the eardrum is ruptured, then the space will be larger than normal.

-If you suspect your child may be suffering with a hearing loss, early testing and diagnosis can ensure your child is treated, and able to excel academically and socially.
+If you suspect your child may be suffering from a hearing loss, early testing and diagnosis can ensure your child is treated, and able to excel academically and socially.